 I provide a holistic approach to therapeutic and supervisory individual and group practice.
 More specifically, I am trauma informed, and deeply influenced by Existential philosophy which focuses on the ideas of choice, responsibility, and living an authentic life.
 It also faces the human themes of freedom – death – isolation – and meaninglessness in our lives.
 The work is then to recognise we have choice, and with that comes responsibility and then freedom.
 My practice in relationship with you also works to uncover aspects of the unconscious mind and the dynamic patterns that we (usually unconsciously) play out in our lives but which are no longer useful.
 From there finding your path.

 Aside from my private practice I am the Campus Counsellor at Torrens University Health Faculty, and I teach/supervise at Western Sydney University.
 I have worked as a telephone counsellor in Australia and the United States.
 I have been a Relationships Educator with Relationships Australia covering topics from anger, domestic violence, parenting and managing after separation.
 I have worked as an Executive Coach in the corporate world focusing on leadership and executive development.
 I am a registered clinical individual and group supervisor to counsellors and psychotherapist as well as providing supervision to universities, organisations, allied health and medical professionals.

 I am a counsellor, psychotherapist, and supervisor influenced by existential philosophy.
 I have a deep fascination for effective and brave communications with Self and others that result in conscious choices which empower, create resilience, and enable positive relationships and meaningful sustainable change.

-Servicing Sydney from private practice at Crows Nest.
+Servicing Sydney from private practice in Willoughby.